 A tailor must not seduce young men,-it undermines the manhood of the country.
 This is no figure of speech.
-"Was it not reckless for the bankrupt to go, as he had gone, to almost every regiment in the service and accommodate the young officers with clothes?
+"Was it not gone, to almost every regiment in the service clothes?
 The trade that he had pursued was one that carried much misery into families."
-We well remember that when one regiment was ordered to the Crimea, --- and it was a regiment very high in the service,-doubts were openly expressed how the officers would be able to go; since, in that regiment, it was supposed, every officer was so deeply involved to his tailor and other creditors that his means would be quite unable to cover the insurance of his debts.
-Mr. GOULBURN seems to think that the fault lies entirely with the tailors who tempt; that the young men-and some of them are "young" only by courtesy-have no duties of their own, no duties towards their parents, for whom Mr. GOULBURN feels so much; that if tempted, they must have clothes, borrow money, and then be spared the sheriff's officer.
-This style of tailoring, Mr. GOULBURN says, "is quite common in the West-end;" it partly helps to explain how custom has been taken from homelier tailors, who make clothes quite as good, at more reasonable disclosed to us the very extensive branch of tailoring which has hitherto been kept in the dark.
+We well remember that when one regiment was ordered to the Crimea,-and it was a regiment very high in the service,-doubts were openly expressed how the officers would be able to go; since, in that regiment, it was supposed, every officer was so deeply involved to his tailor and other creditors that insurance of his debts.
+Mr. Goulburn with the tailors who tempt; that the young men-and some of them are "young" only by GOULBURN feels so much; that if tempted, they must have clothes, borrow money, and then be spared the sheriff's officer.

+This style of tailoring, Mr. Goulbunn says, "is quite common in the West-end;" it partly helps to explain how custom has been taken from homelier tailors, who make clothes quite as good, at more reasonable

 This commerce under the rose is constantly developing its extensive connexions, and we have this week some further evidence that its connexions also are very high.
-A passage in the Times Money Article tells us that "the New York and New Haven Railway had declared a dividend of 3 per cent., but an injunction against it had been obtained in the Supreme Court.
-This is the company of which Mr. ROBERT SCHUYLEE, a year or two back, acting as president with full power, issued fictitious shares, and which, unlike the Royal Swedish Railway, the Crystal Palace, and the Great Northern Railway Companies in London, forthwith repudiated the acts of its own officers."
+A passage in the Times Money Article tells us that "the New York and New Haven Railway had declared a dividend of 3 per cent., in the Supreme Court.
+This is the company Royal Swedish Railway, the Crystal Palace, and the Great Northern Railway Companies its own officers."